-- 1. Verify the heater is filled with water. - 2.
-Check system piping for leaks.
-If found, repair immediately. - 3.
-Vent air from system.
+- 1. Verify the heater is filled with water. - Check system piping for leaks.
+If found, repair immediately. - Vent air from system.
 Air in system can interfere with water circulation. - 4.
-Purge air from gas line to heater.
+Purge air from gas line to heater. - 5.
+Prime the heater condensate trap mounted in the bottom of the secondary heat exchanger.